 Give Your Children A Financial Education

 A common way to give your child an education on finances is through an allowance.
 Use a printable chore chart to help visually track the household chores they’re responsible for.
 Set expectations on how much will be given in return and what the money should be used for.
 Then let your child make some of their own decisions.
 This is one of the best ways to teach your kids because he or she will learn from their successes and mistakes.

 It Is Hard To Say No To Your Child

 Parents, myself included, often find it difficult to say no to their kids.
 Especially if it’s for something legitimate such as trying a new sports class or buying books when you visit the bookstore.
-You and your child might feel some discomfort when saying no. But my advice is to think beyond the moment you’re in.
+You and your child might feel some discomfort when saying no. But my advice is to think beyond the moment you’re in and recognize that privileged children can face their own set of growing pains..
 In the long-run, you’ll be keeping child-related expenses in check while providing your child life-long lessons needed to be a responsible adult.

 In my private practice, I recommend parents read The Price of Privilege.